What Makes the Short Inca Trail Trek So Special?

 How long is the Short Inca Trail Tour?

 The train ride from Cusco to Machu Picchu Pueblo begins at kilometer 104, where the walk starts.
 The paved Inca Trail stretches 11 km (6.1 miles) through the trekking paths.
-Walking through this walking excursion, we explore archaeological sites like Sun Gate, Intipata, Wiñaywayna, and Inti Punku.
+On this walking excursion, we explore archaeological sites such as Sun Gate, Intipata, Wiñaywayna, and Inti Punku.

 What are the elevations of the Short Inca Trail?

 The Short Inca Trail begins at 2,250 metros, or 7,240 feet, and climbs to 2,700 metros, or 8,540 feet, at Puerta del Sol in Inti Punku.
 From there, it descends to Machu Picchu, 2,400 meters, or 7,972 feet, above sea level.
-The Short Inca Trail tourism circuit is perfect for people of all ages who seek an outdoor walk amidst lush cloud forest vegetation with breathtaking views during the entire walking experience.
+The Short Inca Trail tourism circuit is perfect for people of all ages who seek an outdoor walk through lush cloud forest, with breathtaking views throughout the walk.

 What is the highest pass on the Short Inca Trail?